codefellows/seattle-201d38/class-05-images-color-text/lab/README.md

 ### Second Part: Writing Code On Branches

-Today in lab you will fork and clone a GitHub repo, and then create solutions to some code problems such that your solutions pass the included tests.

 **Be sure to follow instructions carefully.**

 Here are a couple of things to keep in mind: